pilarOrtega/pdl1/README.md

 possible feature methods in total,, namely *Dense, DenseDAB, Daisy,* and *DaisyDAB,* which are classical methods and *Xception, XceptionDAB, VGG16* and *VGG16DAB*, based on Xception and VGG16 pretrained nn respectively.
-- **N division**: In the case of method Top-down, it is the number of cluster subdivisions that will be made (by default set to 4).
-In case of Bottom-up, this parameter is not necessary and is set to 1.
+- **N division**: In the case of method TopDown, it is the number of cluster subdivisions that will be made (by default set to 4).
+In case of BottomUp, this parameter is not necessary and is set to 1.
-- **Method**: Bottom-up or Top-down.
-The first executes a K-Means clustering with k=18 (with the aim of later regrouping clusters in a hierarchical way) while Top-down executes k-means with k=2 recursively (up to 2**ndivision clusters)
+- **Method**: BottomUp or TopDown.
+The first executes a K-Means clustering with k=18 (with the aim of later regrouping clusters in a hierarchical way) while TopDown executes k-means with k=2 recursively (up to 2**ndivision clusters)
 - **Flag**: Integer from 0 to 4, it sets the start of the execution in a specific block:
   0. Flag by default, starts in block **patch_division**